-Tips For Building A Productive Team
+5 Tips For Building A Productive Team

 Tips For Building A Productive TeamBuilding a productive team isn't as hard as you may think.
 Here are five things you should be doing with your employees to increase productivity, focus, and overall team wellbeing:

 1. Appreciate ThemIt’s all too easy to forget that the people working for you are just that - people.
 As a team manager, try to connect with everybody who works for you as often as possible and take the effort to learn about who they are as individuals.
 Learn to appreciate everything they are doing for you and I guarantee it they will begin to notice.
 Employees who feel appreciated and respected by their employers always aim to please.
 I think we all know what it’s like to work for someone who doesn’t appreciate what you do for them, and I'm sure most of us would agree that isn’t the key to running a successful business.

 2. Teach Them To Be Superstars

 3. Make Them Feel As Important As They Truly AreAs much as you may think you do, you don’t have to think of all the solutions to every problem.
 Enable your staff to proactively think about the problems facing the company.
 The chances are that they will notice opportunities for improvement in areas you will never know, simply because they are on the front line every day interacting with customers and suppliers, and so on.
 Avoid any negative responses to bad suggestions and ideas put to you.
 Instead find a way to let them down gently and compliment the effort made to think outside the box.
 People always enjoy working somewhere they know they are making a true impact and will work harder and smarter as a result.

 4. Offer Rewards For ResultsBe as clear as possible with what you expect from your employees.
 Set targets for all of your staff - not just the salespeople.
 Targets are proven to motivate employees and give something to focus on.
 But don’t treat missed targets as an opportunity to punish your team; simply offer a reward (whether monetary or otherwise) that will drive your team to meet the targets you set in the future.
 Of course, you must be realistic and set targets that you truly believe can be met, but set rewards for overachievers, too.

 5. Hire Superstars, Fire TimewastersThis final point is perhaps the most challenging to a lot of business owners.
 Knowing how to hire the perfect people for your business is a key skill for any employer.
 Look for dominant personality traits such as confidence, self-belief, and influence.
 You want team members who will constantly challenge themselves to improve, over achieve and go above and beyond the call of duty.
 On the other hand, recognizing when an individual is bad for your business is another crucial skill.
 Sometimes, firing the right people is just as effective as hiring the right people, especially if you think they are preventing some of the other members of the team from reaching their full potential.
 If you recognize that you currently employ someone who isn’t a good fit for your team, find a way to fire them as soon as possible.
 Of course, there is a lot more than can ever be listed here, but if you follow these five points, then you should be well on your way to building an amazing team of individuals to power your business to success.
 Enjoy this article?
 You've got time for another!
 Check out these related articles:

 - 11 Great Employee Qualities: Do You Have Them?